nagaozen/gedit-plugin-classbrowser/README.md

 -------

 > @2009-12-08
-> Changed parser_ctags.py to run with remote files.
+> Modified parser_ctags.py, parser_etags.py and tabwatch.py to run with remote files.

 > @2009-05-25
 > Implemented ETagsParserASP a specialized ASP parser based on ETagsParser.